tvtroid/tvtroid.github.io/clean-code/_posts/2021-12-08-avoid-if-else-using-design-pattern.md

 > When we need to modify the state, _Command_ may be a better choice compare to _Strategy_

 ## Chain of Responsibility pattern
+>> Chain of Responsibility is a behavioral design pattern that lets you pass requests along a chain of handlers.
+Upon receiving a request, each handler decides either to process the request or to pass it to the next handler in the chain.

 **Before**
 ```java